HEAT PUMP

 Here we will look at the Viessmann Vitocal 200 air-to-water heat pump model, its monobloc version Vitocal 200-A and its split version Vitocal 200-S

-This model is very popular in Germany, but also in Switzerland, as Viessmann's success in Switzerland is well known.
-The Viessmann Vitocal 200 is also found in private homes in a number of French regions, further east towards Metz Nancy Strasbourg, or Mulhouse, Bellfort, Lyon, Besançon, all towns not too far from the German neighbors.
+This model is very present in Germany, but also in Switzerland because the success of Viessmann in Switzerland is no longer to be presented.
+The Viessmann Vitocal 200 is also found in many French regions, further east towards Metz Nancy Strasbourg, or Mulhouse, Bellfort, Lyon, Besançon, all these cities that are not too far from the German neighbors.

-The model in the photo Vitocal 200-A consists of an outdoor unit (on the right in the photo) containing the entire refrigerant circuit, evaporator, condenser, compressor, expansion valve and other standard components.
-This outdoor unit is usually placed in the garden on a concrete slab, and often on the facade.
+The model shown in the photo Vitocal 200-A consists of an outdoor unit (on the right in the photo) containing the entire refrigerant circuit, evaporator, condenser, compressor, expansion valve and other standard components.
+This outdoor unit is placed in the garden on a concrete slab most of the time, and often on the front.
 The model also contains an indoor unit (top left): this contains the control system and a circulator, and will distribute hot water for heating in the villa.

 Aesthetics